maryamtahhan/book-gen/README.md

-# Technical Book Generator
+# Technical Book Generator (Python Projects)

-This project automatically generates a technical book-style explanation of a GitHub codebase using a local LLM (Mistral via Ollama) on macOS.
+This tool automatically generates a technical book-style explanation of a **Python-based GitHub codebase** using a local LLM (Mistral via Ollama) on macOS.

 ---

 ## Features

-- Downloads and parses files from the a GitHub repo
+- Clones or reads from any Python-based GitHub repo or local path
-- Converts each file into a Markdown code chapter
+- Converts each `.py` file into a Markdown chapter
-- Uses a local AI model (Mistral) via Ollama to generate natural-language explanations
+- Uses a local AI model (Mistral) via Ollama to generate human-readable explanations
-- Saves AI-written chapters in `book/explained/`
+- Adds Mermaid diagrams and project overviews
+- Outputs a clean, combined `book.md` and TOC

 ---